Tackling the burden of structural heart disease:

 Structural heart diseases are structural abnormalities of the heart leading to impaired functioning that can affect the heart’s valves, walls, muscles, and blood vessels.
 They are a form of cardiovascular disease and currently affect around 14 million people in Europe, creating a significant burden for the people suffering from the disease as well as the wider economy and society.

 The Structural Heart Disease Coalition (SHD Coalition) is a European network that aims to bring together experts including key opinion leaders, politicians, and patients to work together to ensure that policy on SHD is prioritised.

-The initial goal of the SHD Coalition is to work towards a European Joint Action on Structural Heart Disease with an emphasis on early diagnosis and treatment.
+The initial goal of the SHD Coalition is to work towards a European Joint Action on Structural Heart Disease with an emphasis on early diagnosis and equal access to care, and treatment for people of all ages.
 This will require political prioritisation at the EU level as well as strong national support.